mailindra/webserver-comparison/README.md

 # webserver-comparison
-Compare the performance of varios web server to return simple string
+Compare the performance of various web server to return simple string